Rice bowls containing freshly cooked brown rice.

 How to Cook Brown Rice 3

-• Drain: When the water is almost clear, use a fine-mesh sieve to drain and shake off any excess water.
-Then, transfer the well-drained rice to the inner pot of a rice cooker (I use the Zojirushi IH).
+• Drain: When the water is almost clear, drain well.
+Nami's tip: Use a fine-mesh sieve and shake off any excess water.
+Transfer the drained rice to the rice-cooker pot (I use the Zojirushi IH).

 How to Cook Brown Rice 4